Uji: History

 Shōgun Ashikaga Yoshimitsu (1358–1408) promoted cultivation of Uji tea in the area.
 Since then Uji has been an important production and distribution center of superior quality green tea.
 Tsuen tea has been served since 1160 and is still sold in the oldest tea shop in Japan and possibly the world—the Tsuen tea shop.
+In the 15th century, shimamono tea jars destined to be used in the Japanese tea ceremony were brought by the shōgun from Luzon to Uji.